 The school offers an interest free payment plan for the LPN to RN Transition Program.
-Students using the payment plan shall pay 50% of the semester tuition seven (7) calendar days prior to start of class and the balance 50% of the semester tuition shall be paid by the eighth (8th) week of each semester.
+Students using the payment plan shall pay 50% of the term tuition seven (7) calendar days prior to start of class and the balance of the term tuition shall be paid by the eighth (8th) week of each term.
 Payment can be made online or mailed to Standard Healthcare Services, Inc., 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043.
+Payment can be made online by credit/debit card or by providing a cashier's check, money order, or personal check.
 There will be a \$35.00 return check fee.
+The school does not accept cash.
 Student may request an alternate payment plan in writing to the Business Office at businessoffice@standardcollege.edu.